Todd Warner: Tenure

-In January 2021, Warner was one of several current and former Tennessee legislators whose homes and offices were raided by the Federal Bureau of Investigation in relation to an investigation into the laundering of campaign funds.
-According to Warner's defense attorney, he has not been charged with any crimes.
+In January 2021, the Federal Bureau of Investigation raided Warner's home and office, along with those of three other current and former Tennessee legislators.
+The raids were conducted as part of an investigation into the laundering of campaign funds.
+According to Warner's defense attorney, he was not charged with any crimes.

-In 2023, Warner supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+In April 2023, Warner supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
 The expulsion was widely characterized as unprecedented.